 - Head of Foreign Exchange Division (FED) 2002- 2009.

 - Private Secretary to the late Governor, Sir Edward George, 1999-2002.

 - Head of the Conjunctural Assessment and Projections Division 1995-1999.

 Paul has written extensively on the Bank’s operations, monetary policy, financial markets, exchange rates and modelling of the UK economy.
 He achieved a BSc in economics with statistics at the University of Bristol in 1980, an MA in economics (1983) and a PhD in macroeconomic modelling (1990), both from the University of Warwick.

-Paul is also chairman of the ifs University College at a visiting professor at Richmond, the American International University in London.
+Paul is also chairman of the ifs University College and a visiting professor at Richmond University, the American International University in London.